There's so much choice these days of places to go and things to do when going on a retreat.

 And of course what's the pool like and the local area.

-Check out the schedule.
+Check out the schedule on the retreat that you are looking at.
 Does it suit you?

 Are you looking to stay in bed late or happy to start with an early class.

 Will you prefer a lot of down time on the program?

 Maybe you would like to combine detox with yoga and spend some well

 deserved time enjoying massage and body treatments in the spa.

 Conversely you could be pondering a more physically demanding weight-loss objective.

 Or maybe you would like to explore meditation more than just a class a day.